Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - You can also obtain help, support and advice if you are feeling stressed, anxious, depressed or have another ongoing mental health condition in your day-to-day life at UWE Bristol, but do not need or want to suspend your registration or apply for personal circumstances.
 This is available for all students of the University including PGRs from the University’s Wellbeing Service.

-The Wellbeing Service can provide 1:1 counselling and mentoring and mental health support, and also run a range of workshops on various topics including: emotional resilience and mindfulness.
-The service is based in 3F on Frenchay campus.
+The Wellbeing Service can provide 1:1 counselling and mentoring and mental health support, and also run a range of workshops on various topics including emotional resilience and mindfulness.
+The service is based in 2FC050 (Felixstowe Court) at Frenchay.
+Further details are available on the Wellbeing webpages.

 Talking to someone – informal drop-in sessions

-The Wellbeing Service also hold informal drop in sessions at 3F Frenchay Campus if you want to talk to someone in person about non-urgent issues.
-These are usually held on a first-come-first-served basis.
-Visit their website for more information about the times of current sessions.
+The Wellbeing Service also holds informal drop in sessions at the Farmhouse, Frenchay, if you want to talk to someone in person about non-urgent issues.
+From September 2019 these will be held at 2pm – 4pm on Monday – Friday in term-time.
+Visit their website for more information about current sessions.

 Urgent concerns about mental health and wellbeing

-Urgent concerns – Talking to someone outside office hours and other sources of support
+Urgent concerns – other sources of support and talking to someone outside office hours

-There are a number of options available if you need support outside of standard office hours, go to the Wellbeing Service web pages for further details.
+There are a number of options available if you need support for less urgent issues or outside office hours: ·

-The NHS 111 Service is free to call on mobiles and landlines.
-Dial 111 to speak to a trained adviser, who will assess you and direct you to the best medical option.
+- NHS 111 – the NHS 111 Service is free to call on mobiles and landlines.
+Dial 111 to speak a trained adviser, who will assess you and direct you to the best medical option. ·